Ghent at a glance

 - Ghent Waterzooi – a Belgian dish of stew, said to be the favourite dish of Charles V, Holy roman emperor, who was born in Ghent.

 - Gruut (Beer) – Made with a mix of spices instead of the traditional hops and brewed in keeping with the ancient traditions.

 - Pralines – Ghent boasts amazing Belgian chocolate making with some of their palines coveted all the way to Japan!
 Try the ones with Gando ham or mustard for something really different.

 Osprey Holidays can create a fabulous short break to Ghent designed completely around your needs.
 We can arrange whatever you need, including:

 - All travel and transfers on days of your choice

 - Accommodation from our handpicked range of Ghent hotels, to suit your budget and requirements

 Our award-winning team can provide expert advice and recommendations, from general questions to tiny details.
 Contact us now for your tailor-made itinerary.

 - Important information

-Population 248,739 Languages Dutch, French, Flemish Currency Euro Visa Information No visa required for EU citizens
+Population 248,739 Languages Dutch, French, Flemish Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures